-The 2020 season (i.e. 2020/21) was the second consecutive year the NZRLF was impacted by overseas market disruptions.
-Therefore, to allow for greater fishing flexibility, the 2020 season was extended from 1 November to 30 October (normally 1 November to 31 May).
-This status report presents data from 1 November 2020 to 31 May 2021, which is the agreed assessment period considered for guiding TACC setting.
+Overseas market disruptions have been prevalent across the Southern Rock Lobster industry in South Australia over the last three seasons.
+Therefore, to allow for greater fishing flexibility, the 2021 (i.e. 2021/22) season was extended from 1 November to 30 October (normally 1 November to 31 May).
+This status report presents data from 1 November 2021 to 31 May 2022, which is the agreed assessment period considered for guiding TACC setting.

-In 2020, the total allowable commercial catch (TACC) in the NZRLF was 324 t (263 t Inner sub-region, 61 t Outer sub-region).
-This reflected a regular TACC of 296 t plus 28 t of carry-over from the 2019 season.
-The reported logbook catch (1 November 2020 to 31 May 2021) was 219.88 t (68% of the TACC).
-By sub-region, the logbook catch was 197.68 t from the Inner sub-region and 22.20 t from the Outer sub-region.
+In 2021, the total allowable commercial catch (TACC) in the NZRLF was 383 t (286 t Inner sub-region and 97 t Outer sub-region).
+This reflected a regular TACC of 296 t plus 87 t carry-over.
+The reported logbook catch (1 November 2021 to 31 May 2022) was 259.5 t (68% of the TACC).
+By sub-region, the logbook catch was 230.4 t from the Inner sub-region and 29.1 t from the Outer sub-region.

-Effort required to take the catch was 213,995 potlifts, reflecting the fourth consecutive season that effort has decreased and the lowest estimate on record (but noting that the TACC was under-caught in both 2019 and 2020).
+Effort required to take the catch in 2021 was, 209,223 potlifts reflecting a 3% decrease from 2020 (216,278 potlifts).
+The 2021 estimate is the lowest on record (but noting that the TACC was under-caught by 32% in 2021).

 Catch per unit effort (CPUE) of legal-sized lobsters (kg/potlift) is the primary biological performance indicator for the fishery.
-In 2020, the zonal legal-sized CPUE was 1.05 kg/potlift, reflecting a 36% increase from 2016 (0.77 kg/potlift) and the highest CPUE since 2011.
+In 2021, the zonal legal-sized CPUE was 1.25 kg/potlift, reflecting a 62% increase from 2016 (0.77 kg/potlift) and the highest CPUE since 1999.
 Current estimates are above the Trigger Reference Point (TrRP) (0.60 kg/potlift) for the fishery.

 The secondary biological performance indicator is the pre-recruit index (PRI; no. of undersized lobsters/potlift).
-In 2020, the PRI was 0.22 undersized/potlift reflecting a 10% increase from 2019 (0.20 undersized/potlift) and remaining above the TrRP of 0.16 undersized/potlift.
+In 2021, the PRI was 0.23 undersized/potlift reflecting a 15% increase from 2019 (0.20 undersized/potlift) and remaining above the TrRP of 0.16 undersized/potlift.
 In the NZRLF, the time taken for pre-recruits to enter the fishable biomass is estimated to be approximately one year.

 Model outputs show long-term declines in lobster biomass from 1999 to 2008.
-While overall biomass remains low in 2020, levels have increased over the last four seasons, which, combined with reduced TACCs and under-catch in 2020, have reduced the exploitation rate to 19%, the lowest on record.
-Despite improvements at the zonal level, the performance of the Outer sub-region of the fishery remains uncertain due to the low levels of catch in recent seasons (14 t in 2019 and 22 t in 2020).
+Over the last five seasons, biomass has increased, which, combined with reduced TACCs and under-catch in 2021, have reduced the exploitation rate to 18%, the lowest on record.
+At a sub-regional level, the low catches in 2019 (14 t) and 2020 (22 t) makes any assessment of the Outer sub-region difficult.
+However, catch rate has increased between 2019 and 2021 and reflects the broader large-scale increases in CPUE observed across the fishery during this period.

 The stock status classification for the NZRLF is defined in the Management Plan for the fishery (PIRSA 2021).
-In 2020, the CPUE of 1.05 kg/potlift was above the TrRP of 0.60 kg/potlift.
+In 2021, the CPUE of 1.25 kg/potlift was above the TrRP of 0.60 kg/potlift.
 As a result, the NZRLF stock is classified as "sustainable".
 This means that the current level of fishing mortality is being adequately controlled to avoid the stock becoming recruitment impaired.